RedHatProductSecurity/trestle-demo/markdown/catalogs/nist_rev5_all/cp/cp-8.2.md

 ## Control Statement

-Obtain alternate telecommunications services to reduce the likelihood of sharing a single point of failure with primary telecommunications services.
+The organization obtains alternate telecommunications services to reduce the likelihood of sharing a single point of failure with primary telecommunications services.

-## Control guidance

-In certain circumstances, telecommunications service providers or services may share the same physical lines, which increases the vulnerability of a single failure point.
-It is important to have provider transparency for the actual physical transmission capability for telecommunication services.

-## Control assessment-objective
+## Control Objective

-alternate telecommunications services to reduce the likelihood of sharing a single point of failure with primary telecommunications services are obtained.
+Determine if the organization obtains alternate telecommunications services to reduce the likelihood of sharing a single point of failure with primary telecommunications services.